dhniceday/obsidian-my-styles/README.md

 # obsidian-my-styles
 My customizations for Obsidian

+## Design Adaptations

+Installed with snippet color-schemes.css.
+Allows switching palettes for File Explorer and Bookmark pane.

+## Sticky Notes

+I have documented this in its own repository: <a href="https://github.com/dhniceday/obsidian-sticky-notes">Sticky Notes</a>

 ## Minimal Color Schemes

-### CSS Snippets

 The color schemes in the screenshots use some of my css snippets:
 - Calendar.css (styling for the Calendar pane)
 - explorer_bookmarks.css (apply colours to File Explorer and Bookmark pane)
-- color-schemes.css (allow switching between palettes for File Explorer and Bookmark pane
+- color-schemes.css (see Design Adaptations)

 ### The Color Schemes